Connecticut DUI Bail Bond Experts

 What is a DUI?

 A DUI bail is an amount of money that a DUI suspect pays to not be held in custody during their trial.
 The amount of the bail varies from case to case.
-If you get arrested for a DUI, you can post bail and prevent your detention in the local county jail by paying some money upfront to be temporarily released.
-This bail time is granted not he condition that one will attend all the court proceedings as required of them.
+If you get arrested for a DUI, you can post bail and prevent your detention in the local county jail by paying some DUI bail money upfront to be temporarily released.
+This bail time is granted on the condition that one will attend all the court proceedings as required of them.
 Even if the DUI bail isn’t granted immediately, the judge can order it on a later date.

-The amount to be paid may depend on factors such as the magnitude of the offense alleged to have been committed, the criminal history of the DUI suspect as well as the closeness of the suspect has to the family community.
+The amount to be paid may depend on factors such as the magnitude of the offense alleged to have been committed, the criminal history of the DUI suspect, as well as the closeness the suspect has to the community.

-Where one is unable to make payment for a DUI bail, they have the option of a bond through the bond agency who places the bond on their behalf.
-Usually, one pays about 10% to the agency as a cost and some additional amount to take care of the losses involved in case the DUI suspect fails to appear in court.
+Where one is unable to make payment for a DUI Bail Bond in Hartford, they have the option to use a bond agency such as Connecticut Bail Bonds Group where they post the bond on their behalf.
+Usually, payment is about 10% to the agency as a cost and some additional amount to take care of the losses involved in case the DUI suspect fails to appear in court.